aknobloch/plex-persist/README.md

 * [Mutagen](https://github.com/quodlibet/mutagen) `pip3 install mutagen`
 * [Pillow](https://github.com/python-pillow/Pillow) `pip3 install pillow`

+## How To Use
+Plex Persist is a python program, executed from the `plex-persist.py` file.
+It is strongly recommended to create backup, or LVM snapshot, of your data before executing.

 #### Running
 Run the `plex-persist.py` file with Python 3, adding positional arguments for your server name, section, username and password.
 Execute the command `python3 plex-persist.py --help` for more information on running.

+#### Artist Filtering
+The optional `--artist-filter '<name>` flag allows running only against artists who match the given search criteria.
+Note that this is not a strict match, nor case sensitive.
+For instance both the artist 'Mac Miller' and 'Macklemore' will match the search criteria 'mac'.
+Additonally, the search results are based on Plex's search algorithm and the results of identical queries are subject to change at any point. **It is strongly recommended you use the `--dry-run` flag when attempting to filter to make sure no additional results are pulled in.**

 #### Known Issues
 * Plex Persist cannot currently handle `.m4a` files.